Independent German-English translation services

 B2B English-German translations for SMEs and for individual (private) clients

 Mainly for businesses, I offer German-English and English-German translations of correspondence with clients or authorities.
-But I also translate marketing documents such as product information, company information, cooperation and other agreements.
+But I also translate marketing documents such as product information, company information, cooperation and other agreements, and import/export related documents.
 I also translate complete websites from German to English or vice versa.
 Private clients often ask for translations of speeches and presentations, documents concerning property ownership abroad and personal documents.

 Both businesses and private individuals need translations of official documents (certified and notarised translations).
 If you are looking for a specialist in this area, please contact me, Erika Baker.